 - Kendrick Peak (GPX; HTML)

 Kendrick Peak is one of the peaks in the San Francisco volcanic field—but stands separated from the taller Kachina Peaks by a few miles.
 Its isolation gives outstanding views from all faces as it is climbed as well as from the summit.
 There are any number of Forest Roads that will get you to the base.
-Here is my favorite: From Highway 180, go west on FR 193, located very near milepost 233.
+Here is my favorite: From Highway 180, go west on FR 193, located at milepost 233.
 In about three miles turn right on FR171 at the "T" intersection.
 As you approach the trail head there will be a few signs to guide you the last bit.
 The trail wastes no time in climbing and, in fact, this opening section may be one of the steeper portions of the trail.
 As the trail climbs it encounters many switchbacks and as you traverse the south side of the mountain take some time to gaze off into the distance.
 The trail tops out on a saddle and there is a historic cabin here.
 Great effort was expended to save this cabin during the devastating Pumpkin Fire (started by lightning) in 2000.
 This makes a great spot to kick back for a few minutes, drink some water and have a snack while enjoying the view.
 Or, continue up the extra 1/4 mile to the lookout tower for a 360 degree view.
 About 8.2 miles roundtrip to the saddle; add 1/2 mile if you go to the tower.

 - Rogers Lake (GPX; HTML)